ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 2. Implement the traditional marriage algorithm
 3. Visualization of the algorithm
 4. Check that arrangements are stable
-5. Prove that the arrangements given by the algorithm are always stable.
-6. Try out other situations - e.g. if men or women lie about their preferences.

 First, let's make representations for a person.
 We'll give each person an `identity` from 0 to n-1, following python's counting convention (with n being the number of pairs).
 We represent each person's preferences as a list and randomize them, then convert these to a deque.
 Compared to lists, deques have better performance for popping entries from the front and back.
 {% highlight python %}